notsafeadults64/CharGrinn_Modlist/README.md

 ## LEVELING & MORE
 <details>

 The following mods impact overall leveling & timescales.
-Feel free to adjust to your preferred setup -
+Feel free to adjust to your preferred setup through their respective MCM menus in the game -

 - [Leveling Freedom](https://www.nexusmods.com/skyrimspecialedition/mods/69589)
 	- Adjusts how quickly you level up your character.
 Char Grinn uses the 2nd slowest option.